CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 |------------|----------|----------|----------|----------|
 | 6 | \<steering angle\> | \<throttle\> | \<braking\> | \<speed\> |

 The next table shows the formulas I used to mark the valid recovery situations starting in row 6.
-Row 1 to 5 cannot contain valid situations.
+Rows 1 to 5 cannot contain valid situations.
 Column I is used to identify whether the new steering angle is part of a recovery (1 if yes and 0 if not) from the right (steering angle larger than the average of the last 5 events or steering angle negative) or the left (steering angle smaller than the average of the last 5 events or steering angle positive) side.
 Column J increases the counter for how many steps the most recent recovery already took by 1 if a recovery takes place - counting from the end to the beginning.
 Column K divides column J by 3 and is used by column L to count down by 1 step each row.
 Column M uses this information to return 1 if the current row is part of the first third of the latest recovery event and 0 otherwise.

 | Row number | Column I | Column J | Column K | Column L | Column M |
 |------------|----------|----------|----------|----------|----------|
 | 6 | =IF(OR(AND(D6>=AVERAGE(D1:D5),D6<0),AND(D6<=AVERAGE(D1:D5),D6>0)),1,0) | =IF(I6=0,0,J7+I6) | =IF(J6=0,0,J6/3) | =IF(K6=0,0,IF(AND(K5=0,K6>0),K6,L5-1)) | =IF(L6>=1,1,0) |

-Columns H to L are deleted before exporting the *Microsoft Excel* file to a *\*.csv'* file.
+Columns H to L are deleted before exporting the *Microsoft Excel* file to a *\*.csv* file.
 Column M stays and is read as variable `btake` for each center, left and right view image.

 ### 3. Augmentation of behavioral training data